isomerpages/mlaw-corp/news/press-releases/_posts/2020-04-20-COVID-19-Temporary-Measures-Act-Provisions-relating-to-Temporary-Reliefs-to-Commence-on-20-April-2020.md

 <li>If they require protection from legal proceedings and wish to obtain temporary relief under the Act, they should:
 <br>
 <ol style="list-style-type: lower-alpha">
 <li>First, <b>confirm that they are eligible</b> for relief.
-They may visit <a>http://www.mlaw.gov.sg/covid19-relief</a> for more information.</li>
+They may visit <a href="http://www.mlaw.gov.sg/covid19-relief">http://www.mlaw.gov.sg/covid19-relief</a> for more information.</li>
-<li> Second, <b>serve a Notification for Relief on the other party or parties to the contract</b>, using the form at <a>http://www.mlaw.gov.sg/covid19-relief/notification-for-relief</a>.
+<li> Second, <b>serve a Notification for Relief on the other party or parties to the contract</b>, using the form at <a href="http://www.mlaw.gov.sg/covid19-relief/notification-for-relief">http://www.mlaw.gov.sg/covid19-relief/notification-for-relief</a>.
 The Notification for Relief sets out the obligation that is or was supposed to be performed, how the inability to perform the obligation was materially caused by a COVID-19 event, and any proposed alternative solution.
 The Notification for Relief must also be served on any guarantor or surety for the obligation in the contract, and/or the issuer of any related performance bond (if any).</li>
 </ol>
 </li></ol>